 Jointly funded by the Skoll Foundation and the Ford Foundation, BRITDOC is launching a new film fund that offers second stage funding for joint social entrepreneur and filmmaker projects that are well positioned to further, widen, or deepen their impact and projects that explore new arenas of experimentation informed by rigorous data and evidence.
 BRITDOC has developed deep expertise in the translation of art into social change.
 They are best known for direct funding of award-winning documentaries and for “Good Pitch” events, which bring promising documentary filmmakers together with potential partners to harness the power of film for social change.
 BRITDOC will select 4-5 storytelling initiatives serving common grantees of both the Ford Foundation and the Skoll Foundation and provide them with financial support, expertise, and connections to ensure the highest likelihood their films will create true impact.

 The British Broadcasting Corporation (BBC) and the Skoll Foundation are collaborating to give a global platform, in English and appropriate vernacular languages, to stories illustrating how individuals in developing countries are taking direct action and seeking to transform existing systems.
-Entitled Changing the Rules, this eight-part text, video, and audio series will tap into the developing world’s potential to deliver innovative solutions to major challenges, inspiring global audiences to see their own creative potential to solve the problems around them.
-The series will feature pairs of innovations in different geographies addressing similar issues and is expected to premiere digitally and then expand to a global broadcast audience in late spring 2016.
+Entitled Changing the Rules, this eight-part text, video, and audio series taps into the developing world’s potential to deliver innovative solutions to major challenges, inspiring global audiences to see their own creative potential to solve the problems around them.
+The series features pairs of innovations in different geographies addressing similar issues.
+The series launched digitally in May 2016 and will continue to be expanded to a global broadcast audience.

 The Skoll Foundation works with other funding organizations to harness intellectual, social, and financial capital to inform, fuel, and accelerate joint initiatives to solve some of the world’s most pressing problems at scale.